fork-lift-enthusiast/my-game/README.md

 ![logo](./assets/logo.png)
 ## Game Description

 my game is a turn-based fighting game inspired by classic Pokémon battles, where you—the main character—battle against four generic monsters: a spider, slime, zombie, and wolf.
-Each monster comes with unique stats and specialized attack moves.
-Use punches, kicks, magical fire spells, and potions strategically to defeat each enemy and win the game!
+Each monster comes with unique stats and specialized attack moves. you can use punches, kicks, magical fire spells, and potions strategically to defeat each enemy and win the game

 ## Background